Work Day Schedule

 We have scheduled several more workdays at The Well!
 These workdays will be for tasks requiring little to no skills… prep for painting, painting, painting, and some painting.
 Or, if you prefer cleaning, that too would be helpful.

 The address is 107 West Lancaster Avenue, Downingtown.
-The dates and times are:
+The dates and times are in the weekly bulletin.